Gen Z Key Characteristics No.6 - Diverse

 In the space of a few decades the numbers who do not consider themselves to be exclusively heterosexual has almost tripled.
 What is also telling is that a higher proportion of the younger generation were willing to answer the question.
 Note the quote at the top of this blog.
 It is not just there I have found gratitude for what this generation has inherited, accompanied by a determination to drive this through.
 As the oldest Gen Z enters the decade where they are most likely to be parents, expect this to be carried through to their children.

-These statistics are taken from an Ipsos Mori poll in 2017.
-I have seen another survey which had the Gen Z figure as closer to half, although it did not have the comparison across generations.
+This is just one survey.
+I have seen another which had the Gen Z figure as closer to half, although it did not have the comparison across generations.

-The 2017 poll found that 10 percent of Generation Z regards prejudice toward the LGBT community as one of the most pressing issues in the world today, as compared to only 2 percent of Millennials, Gen X, and Baby Boomers who believe the same.
+The same poll found that 10 percent of Generation Z regards prejudice toward the LGBTQ+ community as one of the most pressing issues in the world today, as compared to only 2 percent of Millennials, Gen X, and Baby Boomers who believe the same.
 This underlines that diversity is not just more important to Gen Z because they are more diverse.
-They really believe in its significance and expect others to do the same.
+They really believe in its significance.

 Broad minded generation